U.S. MUSLIM RELIGIOUS COUNCIL ISSUES FATWA AGAINST TERRORISM

 Sheikh Ahmad Nabhani, Imam, Colorado Muslim Society, Denver, CO

-Dr. Belgacem Belgacem, President, Islamic Center of Fort Collins, Fort Collins, CO
+Dr. Belgacem Belgacem, President, Islamic Center of Fort Collins, Fort Collins,

 Gaith Sassi, Vice President, Vice Chairman, Denver Islamic Society, CO